gokyeongryeol/ATM_machine/README.md

 ## Quick run

 The easiest way to run the code is to run it in the browser on [Colab](https://colab.research.google.com/drive/1-eud4LRyPo5JpkBnn33OvXAb_ZuJag5Q?usp=sharing).
+Please refer to the actual running example through the notebook's outputs.

 Colaboratory is a free Jupyter notebook environment provided by Google that requires no setup and runs entirely in the cloud.
 The hosted runtime already includes python 3.7.13.